 You may decide that you simply cannot visit the Icehotel without sleeping in the thing, which is completely understandable.
 But it is possible to get a good feel for the place without actually staying the night.

 In winter, guided tours of the Icehotel take place in English twice a day, at noon and at 4pm.
-They’re open to the public and cost 325 SEK per person (200 SEK for students) – expensive, but not a patch on what you’d pay to sleep inside.
+They’re open to the public and cost around 350 SEK per person (250 SEK for students) – expensive, but not a patch on what you’d pay to sleep inside.

 During the tour you’ll get to see the individually designed art suites and learn about the way the hotel is built.
 You’ll probably share the tour with overnight guests, who will be itching to see how their rooms compare with others around the hotel.
 After the tour you can wander around at your own pace and grab a drink at the Icebar.

 To book a place on the tour, just register in the reception building near the car park when you arrive.

 Buses running between the Icehotel and Kiruna are reliable, so you should be able to base yourself at one of the cheap hostels there and do the Icehotel as a day trip.
 The last bus service back to Kiruna leaves at around 6.15pm (at the time of writing there were no buses on weekends).
 See our Kiruna transport guide for more details.

 What about activities near the Icehotel?

 If you’ve made it all the way to Jukkasjärvi and the Icehotel, you’ll probably want to go dogsledding, snowmobiling, or on a northern lights tour.
 You can also find out about the local Sami culture, on a foraging and traditional dinner trip, or on a reindeer tour.
 Alternatively, just hole up at the hotel and do an ice-sculpting class.
 You will almost certainly get the best rate by contacting a local guiding company direct, rather than booking through your hotel or an agent in your home country.
-We’ve listed some of the local tour operators in our Kiruna guide.
+We’ve listed a few of the tours available on this page.